jayphelps/ember-string-interpolate/README.md

 Ember.String.interpolate v1.1
 =================

-Adds string interpolation to `Ember.String` (i.e. no more unreadable getter concatenation) and more recently adds `Ember.computed.interpolate("My $value")`.
+Adds string interpolation as a computed property to Ember.js (i.e. no more unreadable getter concatenation).

 ##Features
 * Inline property getter evaluation and observing/bindings!